Plant pearls

 • Anti-Osteoporotic Effect: Study evaluated the skeletal effects of butanolic fraction from P. foetida in an estrogen deficient ovariectomiy-induced bone loss mice model.
 Results showed an anti-osteoporotic effect likely through simulation of osteoblast function and inhibition of osteoclast function.
 (39)

-• Anti-Inflammatory in LPS-Stimulated RAW264.7 Macrophages:: Study evaluated the anti-inflammatory effect of methanol extracts of P. foetida and the involvement of NF-kB signaling in the regulation of inflammation.
-The methanol extract prevented the production of prostaglandin E2 (PGE2) and the expression of inducible cyclooxygenase-2 (COX-2) in lipopolysaccharide (LPS)-induced macrophage cells.
-The ME also reduced the release of pro-inflammatory cytokines.
-Results indicated the PFME inhibited LPS-induced inflammation and oxidative responses.
-The ME may be therapeutic for treating inflammatory diseases.
+• Anti-Inflammatory: Study evaluated the anti-inflammatory effect of methanolic extracts of P. foetida and involvement of nuclear factor-kkB (NF-kB) signaliing in the regulation of inflammation.
+The ME prevented production of prostaglandin E2 (PGE2) and epression of inducible cycloxygenase-2 (COX-2) in LPS-induced macrophage cells, and suppressed the phosphorylation of MAPKKs in LPS-induced RAW264.7 cells.
+The ME also reduced the release of pro-inflammatory cytokines and inhibited NF-kB activation induced by LPS.
+Results showed the ME inhibited LPS-induced inflammatory and oxidative responses and may be a therapeutic option for treating inflammatory diseases.
 (42)

 • Anti-Inflammatory / Flavonoids / Stem Bark:: Study